tauri-apps/tauri/.github/CONTRIBUTING.md

   - Provide convincing reason to add this feature.
 Ideally you should open a suggestion issue first and have it greenlighted before working on it.

 - If fixing a bug:

   - If you are resolving a special issue, add `(fix: #xxxx[,#xxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `fix: update entities encoding/decoding (fix #3899)`.
   - Provide detailed description of the bug in the PR, or link to an issue that does.

+- If the PR is meant to be released, follow the instructions in `.changes/readme.md` to log your changes. ie. [readme.md](https://github.com/tauri-apps/tauri/blob/dev/.changes/README.md)

 ## Development Guide